Aliénor Bisantis PhD Candidate

 This project examines the French academic pipeline to identify when and why women become underrepresented in faculty positions: I investigate whether they are less likely to apply, less likely to succeed, or a combination of both.
 Using comprehensive administrative data combining Thèses.fr doctoral records and administrative data from the Conseil National des Universités (CNU), I analyze gender gaps at each critical transition: from PhD completion through qualification to securing permanent positions.
 My preliminary findings reveal significant discipline-specific patterns: in biological sciences, female PhD graduates are 3.5% less likely than males to apply for qualification, 8% less likely to pursue permanent positions when qualified, and 20% less likely to secure these positions when applying.
 In STEM fields, female PhD graduates are 6% less likely than males to apply for qualification, 4% less likely to apply for permanent positions when qualified, and 6% less likely to secure these positions when applying.
 Social sciences exhibit a reverse trend, with women 6% more likely than men to apply for qualification, with no significant gender differences in subsequent stages.
 In humanities, I found no significant gender differences across any stage.

-Presented at: PhD Seminar - AMSE (Marseille, 2024); IOEA Spring School (Cargèse, 2024); Gender Reading Group - Boston University (Boston, 2025); Applied Micro Workshop - Boston University (Boston, 2025); AFÉPOP (Marseille, 2025); Applied Econometrics Using Stata (Marseille, 2025); Cluster Seminar - DIW Berlin (Berlin, 2025); LAGV (Marseille, 2025)
+Presented at: PhD Seminar - AMSE (Marseille, 2024); IOEA Spring School (Cargèse, 2024); Gender Reading Group - Boston University (Boston US, 2025); Applied Micro Workshop - Boston University (Boston US, 2025); AFÉPOP (Marseille, 2025); Applied Econometrics Using Stata (Marseille, 2025); Cluster Seminar - DIW Berlin (Berlin, 2025); LAGV (Marseille, 2025)

 “Hiding the Queen: Anonymous Competitions and Gender Performance in a Randomized Chess Experiment” (with Jose De Sousa and Emma Paladino)